mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Deleting a post
-- Deleting a notification
 - Creating a comment
 - Creating notification if friend comments on a user profile
 - Deleting a comment